-- Člean the clamps each time you are finished charging.
+- Clean the clamps each time your are finished charging.
 Wipe off any battery fluid that may have come in contact with the clamps to prevent corrosion. - 2.
 Coil the input and output cords neatly when storing the charger.
-This will help prevent accidental damage to the cords and charger. - Occasional cleaning of the case of the charger with a soft cloth will keep the finish shiny and help prevent corrosion.
+This will help prevent accidental damage to the cords and charger. - Occasional cleaning of the case with a soft cloth will keep the finish shiny and help prevent corrosion.